Heathrow Airport is not connected to the mainline national rail network.

 Express at the central area (free for this connection).

-not use one thinking it can also be used for the other services.
-From
+one thinking it can also be used for the other services.
+From terminal 2 you will pass by the

 underground entrance before you come to the Heathrow Express and